DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 This operation presents several challenges:

+1. **Stale Previews**: If a user views a preview and another summary log is uploaded before they submit, the preview becomes incorrect
-1. **Concurrency Control**: Multiple users might attempt to submit summary logs for the same organisation/registration simultaneously
+2. **Concurrency Control**: Multiple users might attempt to submit summary logs for the same organisation/registration simultaneously
-2. **Partial Failure Recovery**: The system could crash mid-submission, leaving some waste records updated and others not
+3. **Partial Failure Recovery**: The system could crash mid-submission, leaving some waste records updated and others not
-3. **Data Consistency**: Users need to see consistent data, but full atomic transactions are not practical
+4. **Data Consistency**: Users need to see consistent data, but full atomic transactions are not practical
-4. **Performance**: Processing 15,000 records must complete in reasonable time
+5. **Performance**: Processing 15,000 records must complete in reasonable time
-5. **Idempotency**: Retrying a failed submission must not create duplicate versions
+6. **Idempotency**: Retrying a failed submission must not create duplicate versions

 ### Scale Constraints